Military Student Loan Forgiveness: A Complete Guide

 Military student loan forgiveness has been a hot topic in the media recently and rightly so.
 Military service personnel grant freedom for the country and maintain peace in areas where there is a high probability of the occurrence of a conflict.
 These people put their life at risk in order to keep their nation safe.
 Therefore, once their military duties are over, they need to feel welcomed home with great respect and gratitude.
 A veteran struggling with student debt will not feel any type of gratitude from the state, nor will he/she feel welcomed home.

-On the contrary, student loans are bound to add up to military’s frustrations and disillusions.
+On the contrary, federal and private student loans are bound to add up to the military’s frustrations and disillusions.
 Military service members who are still on duty, veterans and National Guardsmen who serve for at least 90 days can take advantage of the Post 9/11 GI Bill, which provides funding for education, including tuition, fees, books and even housing for the period of studies.
 However, the GI Bill does not cover existing student loans, so veterans with pre-existing student loans cannot benefit from education gratuities, which seems quite unfair if we come to think of their sacrifices.

 In order to provide the necessary support for military students who have contracted a loan prior to joining the army, the federal and state authorities have come up with a number of programs meant to offer military student loan forgiveness and/or financial facilities for their educational debts.